carloscoding925/CS482-FinalProject/README.md

 - Carlos Hernandez & Jonathan Nunez

 # How to run Web Client

 - In terminal, navigate to `Web Client` folder and run the following
 - `npm install`
 - `npm run dev`

 # How to run API

+- The virtual environment is NOT included in the github repo

 - In terminal, navigate to `API` folder and run the following

+- If you havent added a virtual environment yet, do these first

+- `python3 -m venv virtual-env`
+- `pip install fastapi`
+- Go ahead and do pip install for numpy, pandas, scikit-learn, matplotlib, and torch

+- Now you can do these commands
 - `source virtual-env/bin/activate`
 - `fastapi dev app.py`

-- Once finished, you can do ctrl + c to stop both servers (do it in each terminal)
+- Once finished, you can do ctrl + c to stop both servers (do it in each terminal, API and Web Client)
 - Run `deactivate` in the API terminal to stop the virtual env.